DSCAM: Regulation of synaptogenesis

 Self-avoidance is a mechanism where the neuronal processes from the cell repel each other during arborization and axon branching to avoid fasciculation and clumping.
 Self-avoidance is necessary to prevent extensive overlapping in the arborization pattern and to facilitate the coverage of the neuronal processes across different regions of the nervous system during development.

 DSCAM is recognized to be involved in this process in both vertebrates and invertebrates during neural development.
 Cell aggregation assays show that cell adhesion molecules, such as DSCAM, belonging to the immunoglobulin superfamily bind homophilically and specifically.
 These molecules also appear to have a role in chemoattraction and repulsion.

-Dscam1, of drosophila, may be one of the molecules involved in counteracting the netrin-dependent chemoattraction between neuronal processes during the neural development stage.
-As previously mentioned, the Dscam1 gene in drosophila can encode 19008 extracellular domains, which bind homophilically and with isoform specificity.
+Dscam1 of Drosophila may be one of the molecules involved in counteracting the netrin-dependent chemoattraction between neuronal processes during the neural development stage.
+As previously mentioned, the Dscam1 gene in Drosophila can encode 19008 extracellular domains, which bind homophilically and with isoform specificity.
 The isoform-specific binding properties of Dscam, during homophilic repulsion, are the basis of self-avoidance, which is a crucial developmental mechanism for uniform distribution of axonal and dendritic processes in the formation of synaptic fields.
 The neurons express a stochastic array of Dscam1 isoforms on their cell surface.
 Cells that have the same isoform patterns displaced on their surface, recognize the other as 'self', which leads to self-avoidance with the processes of neurons of the same subtype homophilically repelling from each other.

 In addition to homophilic repulsion, Dscam1 mediates repulsion between neurites of different subtypes based on the specific isoform patterns displayed on the cell surface.
 This is called cell-type specific avoidance.
-The photoreceptor terminals of Drosophila form synapses with the postsynaptic invariant (tetrad) synapses that connect a pair of postsynaptic elements.
+The photoreceptor terminals of Drosophila form synapses with the postsynaptic invariant synapses that connect a pair of postsynaptic elements.
 Dscam is thought to aid this process by regulating the synaptic specificity through exclusion of inappropriate synaptic combination at the contact site.

-Furthermore, DSCAM is thought to have a role in 'tiling' during the drosophila's neuronal development.
+Furthermore, DSCAM is thought to have a role in 'tiling' during Drosophila's neuronal development.
 Tiling is a mechanism in which the processes from cells that share the same function work to create nerve bundles in a defined territory to create a pattern of non-overlapping dendritic or axonal fields.
 Dscam1 and Dscam2 appear to be involved in axonal branching and tiling in Drosophila.
 Tiling occurs when homophilic repulsion mediated by Dscam2 prevents the processes of the same class of cells from overlapping.
 While both Dscam1 and Dscam2 mediate homophilic repulsion, the Dscam2 gene (unlike Dscam1) only encodes two alternative isoforms and thus lacks possible molecular diversity.
 Consequently, the role of Dscam2, in either self-avoidance or cell-type-specific avoidance, occurs depending on which isoform or ratio of isoforms that the neuron expresses.